supriyo-biswas/postbox/README.md

   - SMTP Username/Password: `postbox-default/postbox-default`
   - SSL/TLS: None

-3. Authenticate as `postbox-default/postbox-default` on http://localhost:8080 or use the API server to fetch inboxes, emails and attachments:
+3. Visit http://localhost:8080 to view the email in the web UI, using the username/password of `postbox-default/postbox-default`.
+You can also use the API server to fetch inboxes, emails and attachments like so:

 ```bash
 curl localhost:8080/api/v1/inboxes/1/messages -H "Api-Token: postbox-default"
 ```

-For details on the API, see the [API documentation](https://api-docs.mailtrap.io/docs/mailtrap-api-docs/5tjdeg9545058-mailtrap-api).
-The inbox, email/message and attachment APIs are supported.
+For details on the API, see the [API documentation](./docs/api.md).

-Postbox is compatible with both v1 and v2 APIs.
-For the v2 APIs, simply pass in any random number for the account ID, since it is a local service and does not have the concept of user accounts.

 ## Creating inboxes